ERN468/ERN468/README.md

-- 👋 Hi, I’m @ERN468
+- Hi, I'm @ERN468
-- 👀 I’m interested in minecraft modding
-- 🌱 I’m currently learning how to mod
-- 💞️ I’m looking to collaborate on nothing, im a lone wolf (not a furry btw)
-- 📫 How to reach me go away
+- I program stuff sometimes.

 <!---
 ERN468/ERN468 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.